Member | Established: 1943 | Associate since 2019

 SMO 5: International Public Sector Accounting Standards

-The CCPPE actively advocated for and supported the adoption of IPSAS through its engagements with the MoF and the General Comptroller’s Office.
-One prominent example is that the CCPPE co-organized the 2015 Accounting and Accountability for Regional Economic Growth (CReCER) conference with the MoF and the General Comptroller's Office, during which IPSAS-related topics were discussed.
-Additionally, the CCPPE also participated in public discussions on the benefits of adoption and implementation of IPSAS for Ecuador and joined the MoF’s Harmonization Committee, which discusses government policies and work plans.
+The CCPPE actively advocated for and supported the adoption of IPSAS through its engagements with the MoF and the General Comptroller's Office.
+For example, the CCPPE co-organized the 2015 Accounting and Accountability for Regional Economic Growth (CReCER) conference with the MoF and the General Comptroller’s Office, during which IPSAS-related topics were discussed.
+The CCPPE also participated in public discussions on the benefits of adopting and implementing IPSAS for Ecuador and joined the MoF’s Harmonization Committee, which discusses government policies and work plans.

-Now that IPSAS are effective in the jurisdiction, the CCPPE is supporting the ongoing adoption of the standards by: maintaining its regular contact with the MoF and General Comptroller's Office; disseminating new information and developments on the standard’s translations; and including IPSAS in its training programs, in cooperation with the MoF.
+Now that IPSAS are effective in the jurisdiction, the CCPPE is supporting the ongoing adoption and implementation of the standards by: maintaining its regular contact with the MoF and General Comptroller's Office, disseminating new information and developments on the standard's translations, and including IPSAS in its training programs, in cooperation with the MoF.
 In addition, the CCPPE created a public sector commission to participate in the international standard-setting process to provide comments to the IPSASB.

-The CCPPE has demonstrated an ongoing process to maintain its fulfillment with the SMO 5 obligations and is committed to continuous improvement.
+The CCPPE has demonstrated an ongoing process to maintain its fulfillment of the SMO 5 obligations and is committed to continuous improvement.

 Current Status: Sustain